-Adding 4 days in your normal trekking itinerary you will able to accomplishment in your peak climbing dream and climb one of the beautiful peak in the Khumbu Region.
+Adding 4 days in your normal trekking itinerary you will able to accomplishment in your peak climbing dream and climb one of the beautiful peaks in the Khumbu Region.

-We organize peak climbing as you prefer full packages or services both option are open depending on your interest and budget you want to spent for the expedition.
-Our climber guides has fully insured by our company, and have more than decade experiences in the Himalayan, and trained by Nepal Mountaineering Association Nepal.
+We organize peak climbing as you prefer full packages or services both options are open depending on your interest and budget you want to spend on the expedition.
+Our climber guides have fully insured by our company, and have more than decade experiences in the Himalayan, and trained by Nepal Mountaineering Association Nepal.

-We are open for the new ideas and make your climbing expedition in Nepal much more enjoyable and set you up for 100% successes.
+We are open to new ideas and make your climbing expedition in Nepal much more enjoyable and set you up for 100% successes.

 - Max Elevation:6119 m / 20,075 ft

 - Best Time:Mar- May & Oct - Dec

 Day 1 – Arrived in Kathmandu and transfer to hotel altitude 1380m.

 Day 2 – Preparation and last minute gear buy and organize.

 Day 3 - Fly to Lukla 35 minute altitude 2860m, and trek to Phakding altitude 2610m.

 Day 4 - Phakding to Namche Bazaar altitude 3440m ascent 830m.